kreatolinux/src/man/kpkg.conf.5.md

 * threadsUsed: You can set threads used to download packages.
 Set to 1 to disable parallelization.
 Number must be higher than 1.
 Defaults to 1.

 ## UPGRADE
-* buildByDefault: Enable building by default on upgrades or not.
+* buildByDefault: Boolean to build on upgrades or not.
 Is enabled by default.
 * dontUpgrade: Optional.
 You can set packages that shouldn't be upgraded.
 Seperate by space.

 # AUTHOR